-In connection with the anticipated spin-out of the Company as a separate publicly trading company (the "Spin-Out"), LiveOne, through its wholly owned subsidiary, LiveXLive PodcastOne, Inc., canceled 127,984,230 shares of the Company's common stock.
-As of June 30, 2023, LiveXLive PodcastOne, Inc. owned 20,000,000 shares of the Company's common stock, which constituted 100% of the Company's issued and outstanding shares of common stock as of such date.
+Prior to the Spin-Out, LiveOne, through its wholly owned subsidiary, LiveXLive PodcastOne, Inc., canceled 127,984,230 shares of the Company's common stock.
+As of December 31, 2023, LiveXLive PodcastOne, Inc. owned approximately 17.0 million shares of the Company's common stock (not including any shares of common stock underlying the PC1 Warrants held by LiveOne), which constituted approximately 74% of the Company's issued and outstanding shares of common stock as of such date.

-Pursuant to the Company's Amended and Restated Certificate of Incorporation which was approved by the Company's board of directors and LiveOne as the sole stockholder on December 15, 2022, upon the filing of the Amended and Restated Certificate of Incorporation in connection with the completion of the anticipated Spin-Out, the Company shall have the authority to issue up to 110,000,000 shares, consisting of 100,000,000 shares of the Company's common stock and 10,000,000 shares of the Company's preferred stock, \$0.00001 par value per share.
+Pursuant to the Company's Amended and Restated Certificate of Incorporation which was approved by the Company's board of directors and LiveOne as the sole stockholder on December 15, 2022, which became effective on September 12, 2023, in connection with the completion of the Spin-Out, the Company is authorized to issue up to 110,000,000 shares, consisting of 100,000,000 shares of the Company's common stock and 10,000,000 shares of the Company's preferred stock, \$0.00001 par value per share (the "preferred stock").